And we're back, Rushland Boy here on the Excellence in Broadcasting Network.

 There is a business, quote unquote, that exists for many reasons among them to line the pockets of the people in it, and it's called U.S. politics.

-You explain to me how some schlub who doesn't have a dime gets elected to the House of Representatives, earns whatever he earns in their 140 grand.
+You explain to me how some schlub who doesn't have a dime, gets elected to the House of Representatives, earns whatever he earns in there, 140 grand, 10 years later, has a net worth of 2 or 3 million.

 Explain to me how that happens.

-If somebody's pockets are not being lined, I would simply ask those of you who have all of this venom aimed at private sector business people who are producing, taking risks, avoiding the obstacles or fighting the obstacles placed in front of them by reserve some of that venom for the people actually doing what you think is happening out there.
+If somebody's pockets are not being lined, I would simply ask those of you who have all of this venom aimed at private sector business people who are producing, taking risks, avoiding the obstacles or fighting the obstacles placed in front of them, but reserve some of that venom for the people actually doing what you think is happening out there.

 Would somebody explain to me where the energy market's deregulated?